Setup NFS server on Debian 10/11[NFS share mount]

 Again, the IP in the above command needs to be of your server and this command should mount the network share on your client machine.
 The shared folder should appear in the file manager right away… Like this(Example picture bellow):

-Testing the NFS network share with the terminal
+Testing the Debian NFS share

 You can, of course, test the network share using the file manager and through the desktop environment .
 But, I also like to test the share via terminal.
 The method testing with the terminal is also good for scenario where you don’t have a monitor and accessing a remote server.